 Technician: someone who has specialist skills or experience, and may be the ‘inventor’ of the product or service your business provides.
 Often a business owner who operates more as a technician is very competent in aspects related to the product or service; however there may be aspects of business management that they may have little or no expertise (e.g. marketing, financial, human resources, strategy and planning etc.).

-Teacher /Coach /Mentor: someone who recognises what is needed to excel at being a good technician (or manager, or leader, or …); and who has the skills to teach, coach and mentor their students to bring out their best potential.
+Teacher /Coach /Mentor: someone who recognises what is needed to excel at being a good technician (or manager, or leader, or …); and who has the skills to teach, coach and mentor their students (or staff, or colleagues) to bring out their best potential.

 Manager: someone who is competent in planning, organising, staffing, directing and controlling aspects of their division (or business).
 A manager usually has people work for them, and then manages their work output.